pleabargain/EnglishHelpsYourCareer/topic_transactional_analysis_vs_behavioral_economics.md

 - Everybody has a purpose in life.
 - Nobody told me what was going on.
 - Stress can be infectious.
+- In order to apply...
+- In order to know how to apply...
+- You should...
+- It's necessary...
+- It's important to anticipate how people react to organizational changes.
+- Let me tell you a joke!
+- We've made great progress!
+- My goal is to accelerate change management.
-- TA is practical if we can identify the mental problem.
+- Transactional Analysis is practical if and only if we can identify the mental problem.
-- There are four primal emotions: fear, love, happiness, anger,
+- There are four primal emotions: fear, love, happiness, anger.
 - We want people to become more mature.
 - He was a revolutionary in the field of psychiatry.
 - Transactional analysis might help in prioritizing tasks.

 # dialogs
 ---
+#mermaid
-- How would you define a mature person?
+- Q: How would you define a mature person?
-- A mature person will react to a situation thoughtfully.
+- A: A mature person will react to a situation thoughtfully.
 ---
+#mermaid
+- Q: What are men most afraid of?
+- A: Being alone with the psychiatrist and being alone in the dark.

 ---
-- What are men most afraid of?

-- Being alone with the psychiatrist and being alone in the dark.

----
+#mermaid

-- Why are men afraid of the dark?
+- Q: Why are men afraid of the dark?
-- They don't know how many psychiatrists are in the dark with them!
+- A: They don't know how many psychiatrists are in the dark with them!

 ---